Book your sailing holidays on crystal clear waters.

-There is no requirement for a sailing license in the Netherlands, as long as your boat is under 15 meters and you drive no faster than 20km per hour.
-However, if rent a yacht that is longer than 15 metres and you control it, you may need to look into the exact specifications and laws for licenses.
+There is no requirement for a sailing license in the Netherlands, as long as your boat is under 50 feet (ca. 15 m), and you drive no faster than 10 miles per hour (ca. 16 km/h).
+However, if rent a yacht that is longer than 15 meters, and you control it, you may need to look into the exact specifications and laws for licenses.

 Depending on the season you are planning to sail in, you will need different clothing and accessories to pack.

-Things are very different for sailing in the summer season.
-You will again need a waterproof jacket due to the rainy days that occur, but your summer clothing should include t-shirts, shorts and flip flops.
+Things are very different for sailing in summer.
+You will again need a waterproof jacket due to the rainy days that occur, but your summer clothing should include t-shirts, shorts and flip-flops.
 Remember that it is vital to have good and comfortable shoes onboard!
 A pair of sunglasses is also handy.

 The short distances involved mean that a sailing holiday in the Netherlands is easy to access.
-Moreover, the entry-level in terms of sailing experience is very basic.
+Moreover, the entry-level in terms of sailing experience are very basic.

-You can start to gain experience on the small waterways, then begin to explore the IJsselmeer and eventually make your way to the North Sea.
-So there is plenty to do for sailors of all levels.
+You can start to gain experience on the small waterways, then begin to explore the Ijsselmeer and eventually make your way to the North Sea.
+So, there is plenty to do for sailors of all levels.
 Sailing on the small waterways is not possible, but they are charming to see.
-So we recommend to start the engine of your yacht and experience the inland waterways of the Netherlands.
+So, we recommend starting the engine of your yacht and experience the inland waterways of the Netherlands.
 Using the services of Tubber means a memorable boating holiday.
 Do not hesitate, book your charter today!